Overview of the spiritual hierarchies

 as well as 1908-08-GA105 - Universe, Earth and Man.

 • Secondly the period 1921-24, and especially the years 1922-23, where Rudolf Steiner integrates the hierarchies into the extensive coverage of the threefold being and the processing of karma.
 This time the coverage of the hierarchies are more woven into lecture cycles, and with individual lectures; rather than through specific 'named cycles' to cover the hierarchies (as in the period 1908-12).
-This second section of lectures is complemenytary and no less rich in depth and breath of contents.
+This second section of lectures is complementary and no less rich in depth and breath of contents.

 • Examples are